 Carnival is traditionally celebrated in a number of major cities in the South of Holland.
-Many visitors choose to use the largest city of Eindhoven as a base, and visit other nearby events from there.
-Eindhoven has a number of accomodation options ranging from hostels to hotels and Airbnb’s; all within walking distance of the central station.
+Many visitors choose to use the largest city of Eindhoven as a base and visit other nearby events from there.
+Eindhoven has a number of accommodation options ranging from hostels to hotels and Airbnb’s; all within walking distance of the central station.

 There are a number of things to do in the Noord-Brabant province during carnival season.
 The Dutch are known for their music festivals and of course, there are plenty to choose from during the carnival.
 The most popular carnival festivals include Karnaval, Confettival and Het Stuiterbal.

 In addition to music festivals, there are also a number of attractions; ranging from parks and nature reserves to museums, sporting events and countless dining options.